 In a UK shooting, six people were killed, including a suspected gunman.

-Six people died in a “major weapons incident” in the southwestern English city of Plymouth on Thursday, including the suspected gunman, police said.
+Six people died in a “severe weapons incident” in the southwestern English city of Plymouth on Thursday, including the suspected gunman, police said, with claims that one of the victims was a youngster under the age of ten.

-Following the gunshot, Devon and Cornwall Police declared a “critical incident” in the Keyham district of Plymouth early Thursday evening, but later clarified that it was not a terrorism-related incident.
+After the shooting, Devon and Cornwall Police declared a “critical incident” in the Keyham district of Plymouth early Thursday evening, but later clarified that it was not a terrorism-related incident.

-Officers and other emergency services, including air ambulance personnel, had responded to reports of gunshots in a residential neighborhood near the city’s docks.
+Officers reacted to reports of gunfire in a residential neighborhood near some of the city’s docks with other emergency services, including air ambulance personnel.

-“Two girls and two males were pronounced dead at the scene,” the force reported in an update early Friday, after hours of speculation.
+After hours of confusion, Devon and Cornwall Police confirmed in an update early Friday that “two girls and two males were killed at the scene.”

 According to the police, “all are thought to have died as a result of gunshot wounds.”